 UNEP FI has a range of training and region-specific activities in online and workshop formats.
 Find the full the offering on the Learning and Development for Finance Professionals section.
 Please note that the tutor-led online courses on environmental and social risk analysis, as well as on climate change risks in the banking sector are offered in Spanish and English.

-UNEP FI also offers a wide range of implementation support activities to members, consisting of regionally tailored workshops designed to support finance professionals implement frameworks such as the Principles for Responsible Banking (PRB) and Net Zero Banking Alliance (NZBA).
-These activities cover climate adaptation, nature, financial health and inclusion and most recently, climate mitigation in collaboration with GFANZ.
-Access the full calendar and check for updates in the Members‘ Area.
-Please contact Gabor Gyura for any questions on the regional implementation programme and Fernando Salazar de Lara for climate mitigation activities.
+UNEP FI also offers a wide range of implementation support activities to members, consisting of regionally tailored workshops designed to support finance professionals implement frameworks such as the Principles for Responsible Banking (PRB).
+These activities cover climate change, nature, financial health and inclusion and human rights.
+Access the Latin America & Caribbean Members‘ Area page to learn about the host of activities on offer this year including the Nature Reporting Preparer Forum and Climate Series for LAC.
+For further questions, please contact the Latin America & Caribbean Team.